 October is Breast Cancer Awareness Month.
 While most of us are likely to dismiss breast cancer as something that ‘can’t possibly happen to me’, the grave truth is, between 2011 and 2015, more women died of breast cancer than any other type of cancer, in Singapore.

-According to the latest cancer registry report released in May, breast cancer accounts for 1 in 3 cancers in women.
+According to the latest cancer registry report, breast cancer accounts for 1 in 3 cancers in women.

-A recent survey conducted by the Breast Cancer Foundation found that more than 50 % of the women surveyed, had limited knowledge of breast cancer.
-Only 45 % said they did breast self-examinations, as well as went for medical checks.
+A recent survey conducted by the Breast Cancer Foundation found that more than 50 percent of the women surveyed, had limited knowledge of breast cancer.
+Only 45 percent said they did breast self-examinations, as well as went for medical checks.

-27 % had never done any checks – at all.
+About 27 percent had never done any checks – at all.

 BreastScreen Singapore (BSS) is our national breast cancer screening programme, run by the Health Promotion Board, to increase awareness and early detection of breast cancer.